python-graphblas/python-graphblas/docs/user_guide/operations.rst

     This is the official method based on the spec.
 It follows the spec by using a single value as-is when there is no overlap.
 For binary operations which are associative (plus, and, min, etc), ewise_add always gives the right answer.
-However, when the operation is not associative (minus, div, etc), ewise_add can have suprising results.
+However, when the operation is not associative (minus, div, etc), ewise_add can have surprising results.

       - ``7 - 3 = 4``
       - ``7 - missing = 7``